AliceWonderMiscreations/CacheInterfaceAPCu/SODIUM.md

 potentially dangerous encryption take place.

-The only thing the system administrator needs to worry about is generating the secret in such a way that it can reused each time the class is instantiated.
+The only thing the system administrator needs to worry about is generating the secret in such a way that it can be reused each time the class is instantiated.

 The Constructor